 The VisitScotland recipe uses a Three Bird Haggis and quails’ eggs, but those weren’t available in Sainsburys at Crystal Palace – I got the last non-vegetarian haggis in the shop as it was.
 Luckily, I remembered that Amy – who runs my favourite recipe blog, She Cooks, She Eats – has a recipe for mini scotch eggs, so I looked it up and changed my plan slightly.
 Amy’s recipe is for baked scotch eggs, which is both healthier and much easier if, like me, you don’t own a deep fat fryer and are slightly terrified of trying it in a saucepan.
 The recipe I found for haggis sausage rolls only used half a haggis, and the amount I would have left over was perfect for the scotch eggs.

 It went incredibly well.
 Once I got my head around doing several things at once, due to limited oven and fridge space, and enlisting my dad to boil and peel the eggs, I was fine.
-I didn’t particularly enjoy crumbling up a haggis and ten sausages and smooshing them together with my hands – it is widely known that I don’t like to have dirty hands – but if I had thought ahead I could have just done this with some disposable gloves on.
+I didn’t particularly enjoy crumbling up a haggis and ten sausages and smooshing them together with my hands – it is widely known that I don’t like to have dirty hands – but if I had thought ahead I could have just done this with some disposable gloves on (CSI gloves, as Nigella calls them in multiple books).
 The sausage rolls went very smoothly – I had bought a block of puff pastry, rather than the pre-rolled kind suggested in the recipe, but that turned out alright as I had a little more meat than the recipe, anyway.
 The scotch eggs were a little trickier – working out how much egg to put in each ball took a while to get right, the mixture was crumblier than just sausagemeat would’ve been, and I kind of ran out of breadcrumbs – but they turned out beautifully.
 I only had one disaster, when I cracked an egg straight into the food recycling bin.

 Of course, I had to try them, just in case they were terrible.
 I was so eager to try a scotch egg that I burnt my mouth on one – I can confirm it was worth it.
 Everyone who’s had them really enjoyed them, and I’m looking forward to making them again for various other occasions.

 The rest of the Burns Night Supper was lovely, too.
 We didn’t dress up, or have any bagpipes, and we completely forgot to address the haggis.
 But we had mash, and swede (which I put some butter in because it’s so much nicer, and we’re only allowed it as a treat at home), and Lauren made cranachan in wine glasses for pudding.
-We finished off with whisky and coke, an board games – Settlers Of Catan, and Downton Abbey Cleudo.
+We finished off with whisky and coke, and board games – Settlers Of Catan, and Downton Abbey Cleudo.

 All in all, a good go at Burns Night, and a lovely way to spend a Monday evening.